Iretha/design-patterns/src/com/smdev/creational/abstract_factory/abstract-factory.md

 * If you want to choose the implementation at runtime, based on some configuration, user input or parameter.

 * If you have to proceed events, based on their type.

+* If the concrete classes depend on some parameter (some user input/ some dynamic parameter/ some configuration setting), then check if it's not a factory.

 ### Example 1
 [Source Code on Github](https://github.com/Iretha/design-patterns/tree/master/src/com/smdev/creational/abstract_factory)